CONSIDER JESUS OUR GREAT HIGH PRIEST

-Keep in mind that what the writer is trying to convey to his Jewish readers who were being tempted to go back to the Law (ritual, sacrificial system, Levitical priesthood, etc) God under the Old Covenant was in essence "untouchable" and one could approach Him perilously and cautiously, but even then only from a distance (Ex 20:18-21, especially Ex 20:21 "So the people stood at a distance, while Moses approached the thick cloud where God [was.]")
+And so terrible was the sight - Mt Sinai was a place that was meant to cause fearfulness.
+Keep in mind that what the writer is speaking to Jewish readers who were being tempted to go back to the Law (ritual, sacrificial system, Levitical priesthood, etc).
+God under that Old Covenant system was in essence "untouchable" and one could only approach Him cautiously, but even then only from a distance (Ex 20:18-21, especially Ex 20:21 "So the people stood at a distance, while Moses approached the thick cloud where God was.")

 Phoberos is frequently used in the OT (Septuagint) to describe God as awesome (Dt 10:17, Neh 1:5, Neh 9:32, Ps 66:5, 89:7, 99:3, 111:9, Da 9:4) as well as His awesome deeds (Ps 66:3, 5, 106:22, 145:6)

 Vine on phoberos - "fearful" (akin to A, No. 1 - phobos), is used only in the Active sense in the NT, i.e., causing "fear, terrible."
 (Fear, Fearful, Fearfulness - Vine's Expository Dictionary of NT Words)